Assignment items

 Option 02: Trying GitDesktop

-download GitHub descktop
+download GitHub desktop

-01 | Download GitHub descktop for Mac
+01 | Download GitHub desktop for Mac

 nstalling the App

-02| Installing the App
+02| Installing the app

-03| Addiing HTTPs link as user, selecting the local path to clone the repo and used Personal Access Token as Password.
+03| Adding the HTTPS link as user, selecting the local path to clone the repo, and using the Personal Access Token as the password.

 Connected to repo